ubarsc/rios/rios/doc/source/applierexamples.rst

     infiles.img = sys.argv[1]

     outfiles = applier.FilenameAssociations()
-    # the other names on the command line are the output images
+    # the other names on the command line are the output images (one for each layer of the input file)
     outfiles.outImages = sys.argv[2:]

     applier.apply(doSplit, infiles, outfiles)